huypengin/IU-VC-Registry/README.md

 # DID Web Creation System

+> This project is based on [Original Repository](https://github.com/nathang0147/IU-VC-registry), which was developed as part of the original author's thesis.
+> The work in this repository is independently developed as part of my own thesis, with modifications and extensions to the original work.

 A complete TypeScript Node.js system for creating and serving W3C DID (Decentralized Identity) documents with ES256 / P-256 cryptography, HTTPS serving, and Docker deployment.

 ## 🏗️ Architecture Overview